 Collaborative team teaching coupled with small class sizes provide IDEAL teachers with the flexibility to incorporate ongoing and comprehensive observation and assessment into their instruction.
 In the Lower School, co-teaching teams pair a general educator and a learning specialist in every class to teach core subjects including math, reading, and writing and to allow teachers to develop a variety of engaging lessons each day to make learning fun.
-Some classes also have Associate Teachers work closely with students in the Dylan Program and support the co-teaching team in planning differentiated instruction and running small group activities.
-Subject-area specialists in the Science and STEAM Lab, the Spanish and ASL classrooms, Physical Education, and the Arts work closely with classroom teachers to foster creativity, interdisciplinary thinking, and problem solving skills.
-The Learning Center serves as the academic hub of the school, and electives such as Tae Kwon Do, yoga, and chess further enrich students’ days.
+Some classes also have associate teachers work closely with students in the Dylan Program and support the co-teaching team in planning differentiated instruction and running small group activities.
+Subject-area specialists in the STEAM Lab, global languages, physical education, and the arts work closely with classroom teachers to foster creativity, interdisciplinary thinking, and problem-solving skills.
+The Learning Center serves as the academic hub of the school, and electives such as yoga and chess further enrich students’ days.
 Highly qualified therapists provide occupational, speech, and physical therapy to students in the Zenith and Dylan Programs during the elective blocks so that no student is pulled from whole-class instruction.
 A licensed Lower School counselor is available to all students to support and guide their social and emotional growth.

 Academic instruction consists of a combination of co-teaching teams for some classes and small group instruction by a single teacher for classes of ten students or fewer.
 History and science are co-taught by a general educator and learning specialist in order to foster critical historical and scientific thinking skills.
-Small, multi-grade math classes ranging from foundational to more advanced classes such as Algebra 1 and 2 ensure that our teachers challenge and support each learner.
-Seminar-style English classes organized by learning profile offer appropriate levels of challenge and emphasize the development of voice, close reading, and effective writing skills; English groups for each grade begin and end units together and collaborate on a variety of projects throughout the year.
-Mandarin, American Sign Language, and Spanish are offered to Middle School students, and students who would benefit from additional support in reading and writing may work with a learning specialist or speech pathologist in the Learning Center in lieu of taking a global language.
+Small, multi-grade math classes ranging from foundational to more advanced classes ensure that our teachers challenge and support each learner.
+Seminar-style English classes organized by learning profile offer appropriate levels of challenge and emphasize the development of voice, close reading, and effective writing skills.
+English groups for each grade begin and end units together and collaborate on a variety of projects throughout the year.
+Spanish is offered to Middle School students, and those who would benefit from additional support in reading and writing may work with a learning specialist or speech pathologist in the Learning Center in lieu of taking a global language.
 A wide variety of STEAM and arts electives and physical education classes round out each student’s day.

 Students who receive related services do so during elective blocks or study halls, and therapists in the Middle School may also join classes such as English or physical education to strengthen learning and reinforce skills.

-Our High School faculty consists of talented general educators, learning specialists, related service providers, school counselor, and a transition counselor dedicated to working with families and students as they go through the college and post-secondary program search and application process.
+Our High School faculty is made up of talented general educators, learning specialists, related service providers, school counselors, and a transition counselor dedicated to working with families and students as they go through the college and postsecondary program research and application process.
 Teams of subject-area teachers meet together regularly to differentiate lessons, strengthen interdisciplinary connections, and incorporate project-based learning, thus ensuring all students are engaged together in the learning process.
 Academic instruction consists of a combination of co-teaching teams and smaller group instruction by a single teacher.
-Low student-to-teacher ratios allow for flexible use of both homogenous and heterogeneous class groupings based on student goals and interests.
+Low student-teacher ratios allow for flexible use of both homogeneous and heterogeneous class groupings based on student goals and interests.

 IDEAL offers opportunities for each student to advance at his or her own pace in a challenging, supportive, and diverse environment.
 Within IDEAL’s flexible program, students expand and build upon their own interests and explore diverse perspectives through our core curriculum and a wide array of student- and faculty-driven electives.
-Life skills are integrated into our program and range from training students to interview and write resumes successfully to daily living skills.
-Advanced course offerings are available for students who are seeking additional challenge.
+Life skills are integrated into our program and range from training students to interview and write resumés successfully to developing skills in daily living.
+Advanced course offerings are available for students who are seeking additional challenges.
 All students meet at the beginning and conclusion of each day in small, inclusive advisory groups led by a pair of teachers dedicated to knowing, celebrating, and growing each child.
 Depending on the individual child’s needs, students may receive individual or small-group academic support or enrichment in the classroom and from faculty and learning specialists in the Learning Center, which is the hub of our community and staffed by teachers both during the day and after school.

-IDEAL’s multicultural curriculum and social justice instruction are embedded into all aspects of our High School program, from elective offerings to weekly community time that is focused on our diversity curriculum.
-Project Research, Internship, Service Experience (RISE) engages all students in a three-year program designed to cultivate service learning and emphasize and teach leadership skills such as confidence, communication, and collaboration needed for success in school and beyond.
+IDEAL’s multicultural curriculum and social justice instruction are embedded into all aspects of our High School program, from elective offerings to weekly community time that is focused on our diversity curriculum